AmeerDotEXE/MovieTracker/README.md

 ## Highlights

-- CSV Storage - Your data are saved locally next to the application.
+- CSV/SQL Storage - Your data are saved locally next to the application.
 - Movie Poster - You can upload your own image and save it near the program.
 - Flexibility - Themes and Database can be replaced without affecting other systems.

+## Installation

+You can find the application in the [Releases](https://github.com/AmeerDotEXE/MovieTracker/releases/latest) section on the right side of this repo, you will need java installed for it to run.
+Once you get the JAR file you can run it without any setup, everything is handled from within the Program.

 ## Usage/Examples